satyen95/yoga-website/README.md

 Live at :
 https://yoga-demo.000webhostapp.com/

-A basic frontend website developed using HTML,CSS,Bootstrap.
+A responsive website developed using HTML,CSS,Bootstrap.
 Usage of some new HTML tags and Google Translate and Maps api.